Cyril-Meyer/Arma3ServerHelper/README.md

 Arma 3 Server Helper is a collection of scripts to simplify Arma 3 server management.
-For now this consists of an Arma 3 server install/update toolkit.
+For now this consists of an Arma 3 server install/update toolkit and mod list extractor.
 Further improvements or scripts may be added in the future, do not hesitate to contact me if you have any needs, even very specific ones.

 ## Minimal Example
 ```
-python main.py
+python downloader.py
 --path C:\Games\Arma3
 --steamcmd C:\steamcmd\steamcmd.exe
 --branch "233780 -beta creatordlc"